rastating/joomlavs/README.md

 A black box, Ruby powered, Joomla vulnerability scanner

 ## What is it?
 Joomla VS is a Ruby application that can help automate assessing how vulnerable a Joomla installation is to exploitation.
-It supports basic finger printing and can scan for vulnerability to both extensions and vulnerabilities that exist within Joomla itself.
+It supports basic finger printing and can scan for vulnerabilities in components, modules and templates as well as vulnerabilities that exist within Joomla itself.

 ## License
 Copyright (C) 2015 rastating